haoshuai999/dvs-mentorship/README.md

 I post the code here for future references, and I might use them again for the future mentorship sessions.

 ## 2025
 I became a mentor of the DVS mentorship again in 2025.
 The "2025" folder contains all the code I prepared for the mentorship sessions.
 This time, I have one mentee who has little experience in JavaScript.
 The mentorship starts with sessions about basic HTML, CSS and JavaScript in the first three weeks.
 Week 4 and 5 are about basic SVGs.
+Week 6 to 10 are about creating different D3 charts like bar charts, line charts, scatter plots and pie charts.